SteveJustin1963/tec-Election/README.md

 3. Add demographic weighting
 4. Show how to validate the model against historical results?

-#### validate the model against historical results

-I'll help implement validation against historical results and show how to measure the model's accuracy.
+Now we implement validation against historical results and show how to measure the model's accuracy.

 ```mint
 // Historical election data structure: [actual_result, [poll1], [poll2], [poll3]]